ilhemdjenane/Data-Professionals-Survey-Analysis/README.md

    - Removed unnecessary columns such as "Email," "Browser," and "Time Spent" to streamline the dataset.
    - Renamed columns (e.g., "Q1 - Which Title Best Fits your Current Role?" to "CurrentJob") for better readability.
 3. **Error Corrections:**
-   - Fixed numerous typos in the "CurrentJob" column (e.g., "Business Analys" corrected to "Business Analyst").
+   - Fixed numerous typos in the "CurrentJob" column.
-   - Standardized entries in the "Country" column, addressing typos and inconsistencies (e.g., "Brazik" corrected to "Brazil").
+   - Standardized entries in the "Country" column, addressing typos and inconsistencies.
 4. **Categorization:**
    - Created new columns for "JobCategory" and "IndustryCategory" using SQL `UPDATE` and `CASE` statements.
    - Grouped similar job titles and industries into meaningful categories (e.g., "Data Analyst" and "Financial Analyst" grouped under "Analytics").